The Inside Story (film): Synopsis

-The story is laid in a Vermont town in 1933 in which six residents find themselves in some kind of a predicament because the government had declared a Bank Holiday to avoid run-on-the-bank situations happening across the country.
-By a curious turn-of-events ten $100 bills are put in an inn's safe.
+In the small Vermont town of Silver Creek in 1933, six residents find themselves in some kind of a predicament because the government had declared a bank holiday to put a stop to the runs on banks across the country.
+By a curious turn of events, ten $100 bills are put in an inn's safe.
 Innkeeper Horace Taylor finds them and concludes they are payments from his debtors.
-He immediately pays off his own debts---only to be told later by his clerk, Uncle Ed, that the money belonged to a guest at the inn.
-Taylor begins a frantic effort to trace and regain the money, which is merrily circulating around the town from storekeeper J. J. Johnson to a landlady, Geraldine Atherton, to a lawyer, Tom O'Connor and his wife Audrey, to an artist, Waldo Williams and his fiancée Francie Taylor, the inn-keepers daughter.
-Plus, two rum-running bootleggers are conducting their own search for the bills.
-As Taylor trails the elusive money, the individual dramas of the various possessors are revealed."Money is like blood needs to circulate".
+He immediately pays off his own debts -- only to be told later by his clerk, Uncle Ed, that the money belonged to a guest at the inn.
+Taylor begins a frantic effort to trace and regain the money, which is merrily circulating around the town, solving the immediate problems of storekeeper J. J. Johnson, his landlady, Geraldine Atherton, a lawyer, Tom O'Connor and his wife Audrey, and an artist, Waldo Williams and his fiancée Francie Taylor, the inn-keeper's daughter.
+Plus, two bootleggers are conducting their own search for the money.
+As Taylor trails the elusive money, the individual dramas of the various possessors are revealed.
+"Money is like blood, it needs to circulate," says Uncle Ed.